 - Humanism continues a tradition which has existed for over 2,500 years and still flourishes today.
 It is an active, positive philosophy and not a theology.

 - The philosophy is defined by justice, reason, compassion.
 It is about ‘being good without God’ with no supernatural powers or sacred texts.

 - The Humanist Association of Ireland (HAI) grew from and replaced the Association of Irish Humanists (AIH), which was founded in 1993 and renamed the Humanist Association of Ireland in 2004.
-The HAI has signed up to the Amsterdam Declaration 2002 and subsequently the Amsterdam Declaration 2022, a statement outlining the fundamental principles of modern humanism.
+The HAI signed up to the Amsterdam Declaration 2002 and subsequently the Amsterdam Declaration 2022, a statement outlining the fundamental principles of modern humanism.
 We now have many local groups across the country and hold a variety of events throughout the year promoting humanism and challenges facing humanists.
 The organisation’s membership continues to grow year on year as does the demand for its range of non-religious ceremonies.